NachoToast/Mafia/client/README.md

 -   If you just installed `Node`, you'll need to restart your VS Code so it realised you have it installed, otherwise you'll have some issues with the `npm` and `yarn` commands later on.

+Note that the client will automatically connect to the ntgc.ddns.net server on startup, if you want to test out interactions with the `server` side of this repository, edit the `serverEndpoint` and port constants in the [endpoints](./src/constants/endpoints.ts) file.

 ### Cloning the Repository

 1. Open a new VS Code window.